-Lately the unquiet voice in my head has been screaming to be set free.
-The curiosities are loud, the inner demons are running rampant and the patience has worn thin as tissue paper.
+Lately the unquiet voice in my head won’t shut up.
+The curiosities are loud, the demons and angels are running rampant and my patience has worn thin.
 Thus, here I am.
 Sitting, waiting, wishing and writing to nobody in particular, with just a little inkling of hope that another stranger or the universe picks up my unquiet mind and takes off with it running.
 Running down a path, leading to a more quiet place.
 One of safety, solace and peace of mind.

 If you are a chill, uneasily bothered type, like my cousin Tia who I adore and envy, this kind of reaction comes naturally to you.
 The words and opinions of others roll in one ear and out the other.

 “Sticks and stones may break my bones, but words will never hurt me.”

 This is a wild and wonderful gift to behold, as far as I’m concerned.
 I envy you.
 Because for me, sometimes words and negative feedback have felt like a blow to the gut with the force of a UFC fighter.

 Which brings me to the next totally hypothetical scenario.
 Your imprisonment actually results in an opportunity for you to turn something negative into something positive.
 To self-reflect and discern as to why they said what they did, or think what they do, and allow the words to make you better.
 And to light a fire under your butt until you prove the haters wrong.